Fetch the pipeline if it already exists, otherwise create it

 Skip to main content

 What this builds.
 A pipeline that takes a JSON string as input, extracts the hello and hi keys via ReadJsonValuesNode, and exposes them as two separate output nodes.
 You’ll end up with.
-A re-saved pipeline (fetched by id) with result returning the full extracted-values dict and result_2 returning just the value at hello.
+A saved pipeline with result returning the full extracted-values dict and result_2 returning just the value at hello.

 )